What is Schufa in Germany? A Complete Guide for Expats and Property Investors

 - Upload proof of identity and address

-What is a Schufa Negative Entry?
+What is a Schufa Negative Entry

 How to Improve Your Schufa Score

-- Pay bills on time
+- Pay bills on time and avoid reminders going to collections

-- Check your report regularly for errors
+- Check your report for incorrect entries and request corrections

 Example of a Negative Schufa Score and How to Improve It